-Miami Valley NORML is a regional chapter of the National Organization for the Reform of Marijuana Laws serving the Greater Cincinnati & Dayton area.
+Miami Valley NORML is a regional chapter of Ohio NORML, the state chapter of the National Organization for the Reform of Marijuana Laws serving the Greater Cincinnati & Dayton area.

 Our Mission is to legalize marihuana for personal, industrial and medical use.

 Our vision of the future is one where cannabis (AKA Marihuana) is legally bought, sold & properly labeled in a controlled & regulated market free of black market influences.

 See the following detailed objectives we use as a guide to our efforts....

 - Published on 15 July 2012

 This is a meeting of Ohio NORML all members of Miami Valley NORML are invited to attend.
 The meeting is in Columbus at 1620 East Broad St, at 2:00pm on March 15th.

 The purpose of the meeting is to elect new officers, Presdient, Vice President, Secretary and Treasurer.
 If you can not attend and are a full dues paying member of Miami Valley NORML you will receive an agenda, minutes from the meeting.